mlc-ai/llm-perf-bench/README.md

 </details>

 **Step 3**.
 Log into docker and run the python script to see the performance numbers.
-Note that modify `CUDA_VISIBLE_DEVICES` settings for different numbers of GPUs experiments.:
+Note that modify `CUDA_VISIBLE_DEVICES` settings for different numbers of GPUs experiments:

 <details>